Community Quality Assurance Committee

 Over the course of medical treatment, a patient will interact with many providers and institutions – from the ambulance ride, to the emergency room and its independent physicians, to a hospital stay, referral to specialists, and ongoing outpatient care.
 While patient privacy laws are important to protect sensitive information, these laws sometimes hamper coordination between independent entities.

-The Community QA Committee enables medical and social service providers from independent entities to discuss cases to identify systemic gaps in the delivery of care.
-QA committees are well established in law and practice within a single entity as in a hospital.
+A Quality Assurance Committee enables medical and social service providers from independent entities to discuss cases to identify systemic gaps in the delivery of care.
 Everyone involved in treating a patient can openly discuss what went wrong and what can be improved.
-Community First created the legal framework which allows and protects such case discussions among representatives from independent entities.
-Such discussion among medical and social service providers is essential to address both the social and medical issues of complex cases.

-We believe the East Hawaii Community QA Committee will provide the feedback loop needed for the community to develop the system of medical and social services needed to provide effective care to high cost, high need patients.
+We believe the Community Quality Assurance Committee will provide the feedback loop needed for the community to develop a more supportive, more seamless continuum of medical services on Hawaiʻi Island.